alaa-alchal/Portfolio/Detect similar accounts/README.md

 The code will assess similarities of different entities accounts from the csv file.
 For example, the name 'Frank Jones' and 'Franky Jones' are to be considered similar.

-The accounts with high similariy percentage (At least 60% similarity) in multiple fields (name, address, and city) will be labled as duplicate accounts.
+The accounts with high similariy percentage (At least 60% similarity) in all the fields (name, address, and city) will be labled as duplicate accounts.

 The code will display a lists of account IDs where IDs in the same list were found to be similar.